s-earnest/s-earnest.github.io/_posts/2025-03-23-Market-Segmentation-Benefits-and-Cost.md

 ---

-[🟣]

-Benefits and cost

-Market segemetnat has serveral benefits to business, but it also comes with certain costs.
+Market segemetnat has serveral benefits to any business, but it also comes with certain costs.

 ## Benefits